kecloud1/FarmDesignSER316/README.md

 # FarmDesignSER316
 > This project was developed as part of an assignment I completed for my Software Enterprise: Construction class.
 The objective of this class was to exercise best practices in software construction in the context of a team project, including refactoring, defensive programming, unit testing, and configuration and release management.
->This simulator is dedicated to the Häge family and to Onkel Christian and Tante Ute, hardworking German farmers and part of our extended family.
-Visit the family farm at their website www.familie-haege.de/ or on Instagram @biohof.haege

 **Screencast link:** https://youtu.be/nXLVAA6HD5U